How to write up your Braun and Clarke Reflexive Thematic Analysis (without losing your mind)

 Be specific.
 Define the organising concept behind the theme.

-Select extracts that illuminate the core meaning of the theme, represent a pattern across participants, and add depth, not repetition.
+Select extracts that illuminate the core meaning of the theme, represent a pattern across participants, and add depth.

 Your chapter should not feel like a transcript with commentary.
 It should feel like an argument supported by data.